 Akihiro Hironaka has been a partner of the dispute resolution group of Nishimura & Asahi since 2007.
 He has extensive experience dealing with large-scale and complex disputes, including representations of foreign and Japanese vehicle manufacturers and pharmaceutical companies in defending important product liability lawsuits.
 Mr Hironaka also successfully represented a foreign corporation in an international arbitration involving an alleged defect in the design of a foreign factory.
-Further, he successfully represented a major foreign corporation in a cross-border M&A dispute involving a breach of representations concerning numerous product defects.
+Furthermore, he successfully represented a major foreign corporation in a cross-border M&A dispute involving a breach of representations concerning numerous product defects.
 Mr Hironaka is a graduate of the University of Tokyo (LLB, 1993) and Harvard Law School (LLM, 2003), and is admitted to the Bars of Japan and New York.
 He served as a Japanese district court judge from 1998 until 2000 and worked at Arnold & Porter (Washington, DC) from 2003 to 2004.
-Mr Hironaka has authored numerous publications concerning dispute resolution, including Yasuhei Taniguchi et al. (eds.), Civil Procedure in Japan (contributor, Juris Publishing) and International Arbitration and Corporate Strategy (co-editor, Yûhikaku).
-He is an individually ranked lawyer in the category of dispute resolution with Chambers Global 2018/Asia-Pacific 2018 and in the category of litigation/ product liability defence in Who's Who Legal: Japan 2017.
+Mr Hironaka has authored numerous publications concerning dispute resolution, including Yasuhei Taniguchi et al. (eds.), Civil Procedure in Japan, Third Edition (contributor, Juris Publishing) and International Arbitration and Corporate Strategy (co-editor and author, Yûhikaku).
+He is an individually ranked lawyer in the category of dispute resolution with Chambers Global 2019/Asia-Pacific 2019 and in the categories of litigation/product liability defence/arbitration in Who's Who Legal: Japan 2018.